Probing persistent spin textures through nonlinear magnetotransport

-Because the spin-dependent term is strictly proportional to $\sigma_z$, the spin orientation remains fixed out-of-plane throughout the Brillouin zone, realizing a PST entirely independent of the specific parameters $\zeta$ and $\lambda$ (the inset of Fig.~\ref{fig: cubic dispersion ST}(b)).
-Just as in the 2DEG model at the PST point, the eigenstates here are inherently momentum-independent.
-Accordingly, the Berry connection therefore vanishes identically, resulting in the strict suppression of $\mathcal{G}_{\pm\mp}^{ab}$, $\Omega_{\pm\mp}^{ab}$, $\mathcal{Z}_{\pm\mp}^{ab}$, and $\mathcal{F}_{\pm\mp}^{ab}$.
-The SRQGT again emerges as the unique geometric probe.
-The SRBC ($\Lambda_{\pm\mp}^{ab}$) and the SRQM ($\mathcal{S}_{\pm\mp}^{ab}$) remain finite and momentum-independent:

-Remarkably, at the PST point, the formally time-reversal-odd SRBC effectively behaves as a pseudo time-reversal-even quantity due to this momentum-independence.
+Because the spin-dependent term in \eqn{eq:cubic_spin} is strictly proportional to $\sigma_z$, the spin orientation is locked along the out-of-plane direction throughout the Brillouin zone, realizing a PST that is independent of the specific values of $\zeta$ and $\lambda$ (see Fig.~\ref{fig: cubic_PST}(b)).
+As in the 2DEG case at the PST point, the eigenstates are momentum-independent, leading to the complete suppression of conventional and Zeeman QGTs.
+The SRQGT again emerges as the only finite quantum geometric quantity.
+In particular, the SRBC and SRQM remain finite and momentum-independent: $\mathscr{R}^{aa}_{\pm\mp} = 1$ \& $\Lambda^{ab}_{\pm\mp} = \pm 2$, where $a$ and $b$ denote in-plane spatial indices.
+Notably, despite being formally odd under time-reversal, the SRBC effectively behaves as a pseudo time-reversal-even quantity due to its momentum independence.